hankzhang2003/spotify-billboard-analysis/README.md

 H<sub>a</sub> = Music today does not have the same energy, danceability, loudness, valence, and tempo as music of 60 years ago.

-$\alpha$ = 0.05, can be set to 0.02 if we want an even higher level of certainty.
+\alpha = 0.05, can be set to 0.02 if we want an even higher level of certainty.

 ### Two-sample t-test Results

 Energy: u = -138.0755, p = 0.0

 Danceability: u = -121.4532, p = 0.0

 Loudness: u = -245.8457, p = 0.0

 Valence: u = 114.6155, p = 0.0

 Tempo: u = -14.3916, p = 6.559112204592384e-47

 ### Mann-Whitney U-test Results

 Energy: u = 5.6794056e8, p = 0.0

 Danceability: u = 6.2678145e8, p = 0.0

 Loudness: u = 2.5575936e8, p = 0.0

 Valence: u = 1.5164469e9, p = 0.0

 Tempo: u = 1.0079646e9, p = 2.7332407119580174e-62

 &nbsp;

+All of the p-values are far too low for both tests, so we reject every single null hypothesis.
+We can conclude that there is a statistically significant difference between the features of the music of the 1960s and 2010s.

 ## Conclusion

+Music is an aspect of culture and life that has existed since the dawn of mankind.
+Over the years and ages, music has evolved from primitive instruments such as logs and rocks to old-school rock bands and jazz to modern hip hop and electronic music.
+At its core, most tracks can be broken down into a set of features that can be represented with either categorical or numerical variables.
+This analysis is just an elementary EDA of the features of the Spotify Billboard Hot 100 dataset, and there are many other insights and data analysis techniques one can use on these expansive tables.
+The ability to analyze the trends of music may one day just become an aspect of the analysis of human cultural evolution itself.